1337jazz/microtraining-git/README.md

 ### Reverting with `git revert`
 `git revert` is similar to `git reset` in that it will undo a commit, however the difference is that `git revert` will create a new commit that will contain the "undoing" of the commit you chose.

 The main reason you would choose `revert` over `reset` is if **other people already have commit you are reverting on their machines**.
-Resetting can cause issues with merge conflicts that reverting doesn't, since reverting is not changing the git timeline, simple appending to it.
+Resetting can cause issues with merge conflicts that reverting doesn't, since reverting is not changing the git timeline, simply appending to it.

 ```
 Demo: